rackspace/php-opencloud/docs/userguide/Networking/USERGUIDE.md

 $networkingService = $client->networkingService(null, $region);
 ```

-Any networks, subnets, and ports created with this `$networkingService` instance will
+Any networks, subnets, and ports created with this `$networkingService` instance
-be stored in the cloud region specified by `$region`.
+are stored in the cloud region specified by `$region`.

 ## Networks

-A network is an isolated virtual layer-2 broadcast domain that is typically reserved for the tenant who created it unless you configure the network to be shared.
-The network is the main entity in the Networking service.
-Ports and subnets are always associated with a network.
+A network is an isolated virtual layer-2 broadcast domain that is typically
+reserved for the tenant who created it unless it is configured to be shared.
+The
+network is the main entity in the Networking service.
+Ports and subnets are
+always associated with a network.

 ### Create a network